 This agreement outlines the faculty and student affiliation for an Honours Thesis research project in Policy Studies.
-It must be completed, signed by both the student and supervisor/co-supervisors, and submitted to the Policy Studies Office (EA 3039) with their application to the Policy Studies Honours program.
+It must be completed, signed by both the student and supervisor, and submitted to the EJPS Department Office (EA 3039) with their application to the Policy Studies Honours program.

 Student Information:

 Name: ID#

 Telephone:

 E-mail Address:

 Thesis Information:

 Supervisor's Name: Thesis Term:

-Brief Description of Project (including p olicy relevance of project):
+Brief Description of Project (including policy re levance of project):

-responsibility to meet with the advisor t
+Minimum agreed frequency of consultation bet responsibility to meet with the advisor to ensur ween advisor and student (it is the student's re satisfactory progress is made):

-Date:
+Student's signature: Date:

 Supervisor's signature: Date:

-workshop, proposed submission, final draft, oral should be aware of the various dates/deadlines for the thesis defence, and final submission that will dictate the date of the in the Honours in Policy Studies Information Handbook.
+Important Both the student and the supervisor should be workshop, proposed submission, final draft, oral defence, student's graduation.
+These dates are contained in the Ho and final submission that will dictate the date of the

-Policy Chydica Honors Handbook (2015-2016)